About the fires (in English)

 Information on national emergencies or crises in Sweden

 For general information in English about any national emergencies or crises, please visit the web site Radio Sweden.
-You can also visit the other links listed in the right column of this page or dial 113 13 (national crisis information number 24 hours a day).
+You can also visit the other links listed in the right column of this page or dial 113 13 (national crisis information services 24 hours a day).

 Are you or anyone else in an emergency situation?